tgvaughan/h5shell/README.md

 Note that removing database objects is fairly pointless at this stage due to a deficiency in HDF5 which causes the free space by this operation to be "lost" (i.e. the object is unlinked but space is not reallocated).
-The h5repack utility provided by the HDF group can be used to reclaim this lot space.
+The h5repack utility provided by the HDF group can be used to reclaim this lost space.

 The ability to move and copy objects around will be added in future.